Gyms and studios are back! These are the best exercise classes in London to get you back into the fitness game.

 You will likely have heard of KX, the private members health club that costs over £500 a month and is one of London’s most expensive gyms.
 KXU is its sister – but luckily for us mere mortals, it’s slightly more affordable.
 The Sloane Square boutique ‘fitness destination’ is just as swanky as its predecessor, with 3 large and luxurious studios, its own Medispa and a nutrition bar that is always abuzz with green smoothies and the chatter of West Londoners.
 As soon as you step foot inside KXU, in fact, it’s obvious why it’s called a ‘destination’ as opposed to simply a gym – with its buzzy cafe, significantly better-than-at-home showers, infrared sauna and plenty of eye candy, it’s not easy to drag yourself back out to the real world.

 And the classes?
 KXU offers a huge range, from TRX and boxing to barre and every type of yoga imaginable, meaning it’s impossible to ever get bored.
 The Friday evening yoga classes are a particular highlight and a great way to close the working week, while themed spin sessions (Britney vs Christina – what could be better?) make the pain almost bearable.
 You can book classes on a pay-as-you-go basis through the KXU App, which is satisfyingly hassle-free.
 With elegantly-designed interiors, all the equipment you could possibly need, an in-house cryotherapy chamber and elite trainers who provide individual attention, KXU is undoubtedly the epitome of London’s boutique gym offering.
-Classes £24, or less when purchased as part of a package.
 241 Pavilion Road, London SW1X 0BR

 Tucked away down a quiet, unassuming street lies this gym that really packs a punch.
 Classes at Sweat It are longer than most, ranging from 40-60 minutes of high-intensity training– combining intense cardiovascular treadmill interval work with functional strength and conditioning exercises.
 The Pillar Killer class focuses on core power and, like most of the classes, splits its time 50:50 between the rig and running machine (which features sled and parachute settings).
 Their newest classes are Pace, a 50-minute treadmill based class designed to improve running ability and technique, and RIG, focused on optimising strength and building lean muscle.
 The instructors are on-hand to guide you through the class and motivate in a way that isn’t overwhelming or aggressive.
 After class, step into their utilitarian, stripped-back style changing rooms with amazing-smelling L:a Bruket soaps on hand for a well-deserved shower before picking up a freshly prepared smoothie (with the option to personalise and add protein), and leaving with a spring in your step.
 4 Kean Street, London WC2B 4AS

 With an ever-growing number of studios across London, you’ll likely find an F45 on your doorstep or near your place of work.
 The sessions are hard and fast, and combine HIIT with circuits and functional training.
 The result is a 45-minute class that will burn fat, build lean muscle and leave you drenched in sweat.
 There are 31 different classes to choose from, and with different circuits which you are guided through by on-hand instructors plus technique demonstrations shown on screens, you certainly won’t be bored.
 The F45 Fulham branch, consisting of a light and airy studio, is just a five-minute walk from Fulham Broadway tube station and a hop, skip and jump from supermarkets, restaurants and cafes for you to refuel after your body has been put through its paces.
-Fancy a new challenge?
-Give their winter sports-inspired hybrid class a go: Mont Blanc, which has been designed to mimic the movements of professional skiers to get you ready for the slopes.
-Alternatively, try one of their new classes a go: Tokyo Disco and Red Diamond, both resistance-based classes which combine overload technique with functional movements.
 2-8 Dawes Road, London SW6 7EW

 Adding to the list of highly popular pay-as-you-go gyms in London is Core Collective, which is made up entirely of class-based exercises.
 The hyper-modern and swish facilities include state-of-the-art changing rooms with luxurious showers, products and even a hair station with straighteners and plenty of hairbands to get you class-ready.
 There’s a great range of classes to choose from, including Lift and Row, Power Yoga, TRX and the classic Spin as well as Pace and Lift for which they are most famous.
 The former is a mix of functional training, weights and rowing machines used at intervals, while the latter is renowned for increasing your strength and athleticism using bars, bodyweight and kettlebells.
 Be prepared to be well and truly put through your paces, before rewarding yourself with some delicious food at their on-site cafe.
 They have two studios, one in Kensington and another in Knightsbridge.
 45 Phillimore Walk, Kensington, London W8 7RZ and 23 Pavilion Rd, Knightsbridge, London SW1X 0HD